metacpan/metacpan-cpan-extracted/distros/T/Text-Minify-XS/README.md

 - removes leading whitespace (indentation),
 - removes trailing whitespace,
 - removes multiple newlines,
-- and changes all line endings to a newline, "\\n",
+- and changes carriage returns to newlines.

 It does not recognise any form of markup, comments or text quoting.

-# KNOWN ISSUES

-This only supports ASCII/Latin-1 text.

 # SOURCE